-Helleri Japanese Holly will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+Sky Pencil Japanese Holly will grow to be about 8 feet tall at maturity, with a spread of 24 inches.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This is a female variety of the species which requires a male selection of the same species growing nearby in order to set fruit.